rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 The percentage complete value will show up under the os-extended-snapshot-attributes:progress property.

-#### Can I use Cloud Backup to backup my Cloud Block Storage Volumes?
+#### Can I use Cloud Backup to backup my Cloud Block Storage volumes?

 Yes, you can.
-After you have attached and mounted your Cloud Block Storage Volume, you can add it to your current Cloud Backup Schedule.
+After you have attached and mounted your Cloud Block Storage volume, you can add it to your current Cloud Backup Schedule.
-Edit the Backup Schedule and browse to the drive letter of your Volume or to individual files on the drive.
+Edit the Backup Schedule and browse to the drive letter of your volume or to individual files on the drive.
 Save your Schedule as normal.

 #### What is Rackspace Cloud Block Storage?